There may be extremely rare occasions when we will need to deliver education remotely. Examples of these occasions could be:

 - Try to find a quiet, calm area at home to work.

-- Make sure you have your remote education exercise book and pencil with you and your device set up ready to start your learning (you may need to ask your parent to help you with this).
+- Make sure you have your device set up ready to start your learning (you may need to ask your parent to help you with this).

 - Remember: learning remotely is no different to learning in school (apart from your environment and using a device more often) – you can do this!